binxio/wordpress-markdown-blog-loader/README.md

 ## caveats
 - changing the slug may orphan images
 - removing images from the markdown, will leave dangling images in Wordpress
+- you cannot edit via WP and via the uploader, without confusing yourself

 ## required Wordpress Plugins